NVIDIA/VisRTX/README.md

 `ANARI_FLOAT32_VEC4` value on the instance, which overrides any values on the geometries within the instanced group.

+#### "VISRTX_INSTANCE_TRANSFORM_ARRAY" (experimental)

+This extension indicates that the instance subtype `"transform"` can take an array of `ANARI_FLOAT32_MAT4` to create multiple instances of a group using a single `ANARIInstance` object.
+Similarly, all other parameters (except the `group` and `name` parameters) can also be set as an array, applied element-wise to each instance in the scene.

 #### "VISRTX_TRIANGLE_FACE_VARYING_ATTRIBUTES" (experimental)

 This extension indicates that additional attribute mappings are available for